evwalz/epc/scripts_download&prepare_data/README.md

 2. **IMERG_06_06**

-    Create IMERG data with accumulated precipitation ranging from 06:00 - 06:00 UTC using CDO and NCL
+    Create IMERG data with accumulated precipitation ranging from 06:00 - 06:00 UTC using CDO and NCL.
+Successively run the 4 scripts with number 01 up to 04.